Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 CMD ["bash", "/usr/local/bin/app.sh"]

-How to Use Dockerfile with Podman
+Using Dockerfile with Podman

-1. Prepare the Directory
+1. Preparing the Project Directory

 project/